 Professor Awais Rashid

 Professor Awais Rashid is the Director of the Centre for Doctoral Training TIPS-at-scale and our CDT lead for socio-technical approaches to software and infrastructure security.
-Awais has led inter-disciplinary multi-partner EPSRC and EU projects in excess of £14M.
+Awais has 20 years of expertise leading large, multi-partner, interdisciplinary projects.
+He leads Bristol Cyber Security Group (with members from computer science, sociology, psychology, criminology) and is the director of the new UKRI Interdisciplinary Research Centre: REPHRAIN.
 Previously he was Associate Dean for PG studies and Director of the Science & Technology Graduate School (managing the EPSRC DTP) at Lancaster University (2010-2013).
 He is a member of the advisory boards for EPSRC’s Digital Economy programme and the UKRI Partnership for Conﬂict, Crime and Security Research; and also serves on two UK government cyber expert groups.
+He heads the National Cyber Security Programme CyBOK project.

 Professor Adam Joinson